nickyhajal/svelte-tabs/README.md

 </Tabs>
 ```

+## Props

+- `initialSelectedIndex` (number): The index of the tab to initially select, when the Tabs component is mounted.

 ## Overriding styling

 svelte-tabs comes with a basic default style, but it can be overridden.
 To override the styles to use your own, you will need to use global styles that have a higher specificity than the built-in styles.